FroeMic/TUM-IN-POM/1-lectures/01project-organisation.md

 ### Role

-* defines a set of responsabilites
+* defines a set of responsibilites

 ###### Project manager

 * Administer resources
 * Make sure the project goals are met

 ###### Analyst